-Continuity: Since there was a month of time between the first and second episode, it can be assumed that Rachel has been living in the city for a month and half if not longer.
-Therefore it is odd that she would have not done any laundry nor received a paycheck.
+Continuity: Since there was a month of time between the first and second episode, it can be assumed that Rachel has been living in the city for a month and a half, if not longer.
+Therefore, it is odd that she would not have done any laundry nor received a paycheck.

 Goof: A sign in the laundromat reads "lost cloths" not "lost clothes," though a surprising number of laundromats have the same spelling error.

 Continuity: Rachel tells Ross that she can't even send back soup.
 But Rachel sends back a drink in "The One with the Flashback".
 Chronologically that would have been a year earlier.

 Trivia: The name of Ross's detergent, Überweiss, is German for "Super White."

 Continuity: In this episode, Monica says she sees Ugly Naked Guy laying kitchen tile.
 It is impossible for Monica to see into his kitchen.
 As we see in Season 5 when Ross gets that apartment, the kitchen is in the upper right of the screen with a door.
 And when Phoebe finds out about Chandler and Monica at a straight on shot of the window in that apartment you can't see the kitchen.

 Note: In many shots of Ross's apartment as seen from Monica's window, the kitchen door is visible, such as in "The One with Rachel's Sister".
 When tiling the kitchen floor, the kitchen door would likely be open, which means Monica would be able to see into the kitchen.

 Continuity: In this episode Monica and Rachel must go to the laundromat because they do not have a laundry room in their building.
 However, in other episodes Monica and Rachel do have a laundry room, as they often come home with their laundry and are wearing pajamas.